Who Pays The Attorney Fees in Divorce?

 However, as Texas is a community property state, it may also be possible to argue that all attorney fees should be divided equally.
 That means that if one party has significantly more financial resources than the other spouse, then the Judge may order them to cover their spouse’s legal fees.
 Both spouses have a right to quality legal representation, and wage disparity should not prevent that.

-At The Farias Law Firm, we have a long history of success when it comes to helping our clients navigate divorce proceedings and other family law matters in Texas.
+At The Farias Law Firm, we have a long history of success when it comes to helping our clients navigate divorce proceedings and other family law matters in Houston.
 We are highly skilled both around the mediation table and in the courtroom and are prepared to handle all the factors of your divorce case.

 The outcome of your divorce decree will impact you for many years to come, so it is essential that you have high-quality representation and are supported to feel confident about your future.
 At The Farias Law Firm, we will fight for your rights and will do whatever it takes to foster healthy conversations and agreements.